Map is courtesy of unlostify.com -- my route has been marked in blue.

 Day 3 Waking up on Sunday morning I was blessed again with a beautiful sunny, spring day.
 After breakfast I explored the bay east of my site and tried my luck in the pool at the base of the waterfall next to the portage leading to Copper Lake.
 With my polarized sunglasses, I could actually see the lake trout swimming past my lures, but they just weren't biting.
 I think with a combination of the bright sun and the fact that it maybe was just a bit early in the season, before bugs were out, the fish just weren't agressive.
 Basking in the sun and listening to the waterfall was wonderful though.

-Directly across from my campsite was a cliff and on top of that was the small pond known as Mountain Lake -- which is stocked by the ministry with Rainbow Trout.
+Directly across from my campsite was a cliff and on top of that was the small pond known as Mountain Lake.
+Apparently, it, too, had been stocked by the ministry, but this time with Rainbow Trout.
 While I was trying to land a disinterested lake trout, a couple of lads (not the same two from the previous day) landed their canoe at the base of the cliff and portaged up it.

 I decided to follow suit, but just took my fishing gear to try a bit of shore fishing and left my canoe at the base of the cliff.
 I forgot my phone in the canoe, so was unable to take a photo of Mountain Lake, but it is really tiny.
 The boys in their canoe didn't seem to have much luck and neither did I. When they paddled past me they did say that they hooked into one but lost it on the way in.
 Had they said that they were bringing them in I would have gone back down for my canoe, but at this point, I was resigned to the idea that I would be going home skunked.
 Despite that fact, I had a fantastic weekend outside after a truly awful winter and was at least able to go home with the memory of this view from top of the cliff leading into Mountain Lake.

 Wanna talk about canoe tripping?
 Feel like commenting?
 Leave a message!